Knighturtle/symbolic-math-api/README.md

 # Mini Mathway (Portfolio Version)

-A minimal **FastAPI + SymPy** project that demonstrates symbolic math operations through an API.
-This project is designed as a **portfolio piece** to showcase skills in API design, testing, and CI/CD integration.
+A minimal symbolic math API built with FastAPI + SymPy.
+Deployed on Render with Docker, tested with pytest, and integrated CI/CD via GitHub Actions.

 ---